-FOP flare-ups, particularly around the knees and hips, can be extremely painful and might require a course of narcotic analgesia in combination with the use of NSAID's, cox-2 inhibitors, and either oral or intravenous glucocorticoids.
+FOP flare-ups, particularly around the knees and hips, can be extremely painful and might require a course of narcotic analgesia in combination with the use of NSAIDs, cox-2 inhibitors, and either oral or intravenous glucocorticoids.
 Other types of transient pain syndromes can be caused by neuropathies resulting from acute flare-ups, inflammation of osteochondromas, transient bursitis, muscle fatigue, or arthritis.
 People with FOP can experience metabolic changes to relatively healthy skeletal muscle, leading to muscle spasms and fiber shortening.
-Muscle relaxants such as cyclobenzaprine, lioresal, or metaxalone can help to decrease muscle spasm and help the person to maintain their levels of activity.
+Muscle relaxants such as cyclobenzaprine, Lioresal, or metaxalone can help to decrease muscle spasms and help the person to maintain their levels of activity.

-Minor soft tissue trauma many times leads to severe exacerbations of the disorder, resulting in ossification and joint ankylosis.
-The resulting mobility restriction from joint ankylosis impairs the person's balancing abilities, causing instability resulting in more falls, with the potential for head injuries, concussions, loss of consciousness, back and neck injuries and more.
-Children with FOP should pursue less physically interactive play, it may be helpful.
-They should completely avoid high-risk circumstances, it can help them to avoid falls.
+People with FOP have a self-perpetuating fall cycle.
+Minor soft tissue trauma often exacerbates the disorder, resulting in ossification and joint ankylosis.
+The resulting mobility restriction from joint ankylosis impairs the person's balancing abilities, causing instability resulting in more falls, with the potential for head injuries, concussions, loss of consciousness, back and neck injuries, and more.
+Children with FOP should pursue less physically interactive play; it may be helpful.
+They should completely avoid high-risk circumstances; it can help them to avoid falls.

 Palovarotene for Treatment of Fibrodysplasia Ossificans Progressiva

-Palovarotene, an investigational retinoic acid receptor gamma agonist, is currently in a Phase 2 clinical trial in patients with FOP and was previously designated an orphan drug by the U.S. Food and Drug Administration.
+Palovarotene, an investigational retinoic acid receptor gamma agonist, is currently in Phase 2 clinical trial in patients with FOP and was previously designated an orphan drug by the U.S. Food and Drug Administration.
 Clementia recently announced the launch of a 12-month, open-label extension study for patients with FOP who complete the 12-week, randomized, double-blind, placebo-controlled study of palovarotene.